-2. Background
+3. Background

 As employees are often the first to realise that there may be something wrong within the school, it is important that they feel able to express their concerns without fear of harassment or victimisation.
 Otherwise they may find it easier to ignore the concern rather than report it.
 The Public Interest Disclosure Act 1998 recognises this fact and is designed to protect employees, who make certain disclosures of information in 'the public interest', from detriment and/or dismissal.
-This policy builds on the provisions of the Act.
+The Public Interest Disclosure Act 1998 (PIDA) protects employees who "blow the whistle" where the employee reasonably believes that the disclosure falls within the remit of the prescribed person or body and that the information and any allegations are substantially true.
+Disclosures made under this procedure will be monitored for statistical purposes as required under the PIDA.
+The details of any disclosure will remain confidential.